 Her research explores geospatial city surveillance and resilience measures in Belfast and the City of London.
 In her research she developed a methodology for simulating data and scripting parameters to analyse city performance.

-Samantha joined Space Syntax as a Consultant in April 2020 and became a Senior consultant in 2022.
-She has recently worked on projects in New Zealand, London, Dublin and Glasgow that involve spatial modelling, movement and urban analysis.
+Samantha joined Space Syntax as a Consultant in April 2020 and became a Senior Consultant in 2022.
+She has worked on projects in New Zealand, London, Dublin and Glasgow that involve spatial modelling, movement and urban analysis.
 She has previously worked as an Architectural Assistant and Technical Designer.

 2017 Guest critic at the University of Westminster, Faculty of Architecture and the Built Environment.